**Special announcement for RMI citizens wanting to enter the RMI

 Kommool for your support!

-The MEI office is open and our staff are practicing proper health safety protocols.
+The MEI office is currently closed to the public, but our staff are still working and practicing health / safety protocols.

 If possible, please connect with us via phone, email or FB messenger.
 Kommool.